108 North End,

 2 people favorited this theater

-The Electric Theatre opened on 31st July 1909.
+The Electric Theatre opened by Electric Theatres(1908) Ltd. on 31st July 1909.
 It had a narrow entrance on North End, which led through to a narrow foyer.
 The auditorium was built at the rear and was parallel to North End, behind other street buildings.
 Seating was provided for 600, all on one level.
 Closed on 1st April 1911 for redecoration, it didn’t re-open until 10th March 1913.
 The seating capacity was slightly increased to 616, and it was re-named Picture House.

 The auditorium of the Picture House was re-built to the plans of architect C.E.
 Clayton, of the Brighton based architectural firm Clayton & Black.
 The seating capacity was now 1,280 in stalls and circle.
 The Picture House re-opened on 21st April 1928 with Richard Dix in "Man Power" and Warner Baxter in "Drums of the Desert".
 The Picture House was equipped with a Jones 2Manual straight organ, which was originally installed in the Marble Arch Pavilion Cinema in central London.
 It also had a tea lounge.